alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 In this particular Demo case Nvidia Doca Platform operator deployed on SUSE/Rancher RKE2 cluster.
 BlueField-3 DPUs installed on the worker nodes for network accelleration.

-For more details about Nvidia DPU review [BlueField Networking Platform](https://www.nvidia.com/en-us/networking/products/data-processing-unit/).
+For more details about Nvidia DPU review [BlueField Networking Platform](https://www.nvidia.com/en-us/networking/products/data-processing-unit/) and [Reference Deployment Guide](https://docs.nvidia.com/networking/display/public/sol/rdg+for+dpf+with+hbn+dpu+service#).

 Some of the benefits of using BF-3 DPU cards are: